goto10hq/Oogi2/README.md

 Generic and non-generic repositories are available.

-Easiest way is using non-generic repo like that:
+Easiest way is using non-generic repository like that:

 ```csharp
 var repo = new Repository(connection);